Best UK Poker Sites

 Please try the best alternative which is available for your location:

-The biggest and most popular UK poker sites are, for the most part, the poker arms of very well-established UK gambling companies.
+The biggest and most popular UK poker sites are the poker branches of well-established UK gambling companies.

-Still, the bulk of players come from the United Kingdom and it's the Brits that frequent the Texas Holdem and Omaha tables the most.
+The bulk of players, though, come from the United Kingdom and it's the Brits that frequent the Texas Holdem and Omaha tables the most.

-As an added benefit, UK sites also often offer promotions directly aimed at the UK market such as satellites to live tournaments around the country (the Irish Poker Open and the GUKPT, for example).
+As an added benefit UK poker sites also often offer promotions directly aimed at the UK market such as satellites to live tournaments around the country (the Irish Poker Open and the GUKPT, for example).

-Game play and other gambling control issues, such as underage players and problem gambling, is also taken very seriously and enforced.
+Game play andgambling control issues, such as underage players and problem gambling, are also taken very seriously and enforced.

-The bigger of the UK poker sites - 888 Poker, William Hill Poker, Betfair Poker, etc. - are predominately the poker channels of huge sportsbetting and casino companies which are extremely profitable and secure
+The biggest of the UK poker sites - 888 Poker, William Hill Poker, Betfair Poker, etc. - are predominately the poker channels of huge sportsbetting and casino companies which are extremely profitable and secure.

 Party Poker, once the largest poker site in the world and now the third-largest, is also a casino provider and a publicly traded company on the London Stock Exchange.